quicwg/base-drafts/draft-ietf-quic-recovery.md

 If no new data or unacknowledged data is available to send, an ack-eliciting packet SHOULD be sent.
 Sending a retransmittable frame ensures that any in flight packets are acknowledged or declared lost in a timely manner.
-If no ack-eliciting packet is sent, the in flight packets should be declared lost to avoid repeatedly arming and firing the PTO timer.
+If no ack-eliciting packet is sent, any packets currently in flight should be declared lost to avoid repeatedly arming and firing the PTO timer.

 A sender may not know that a packet being sent is a tail packet.
 Consequently,